threefoldfoundation/www_examplesite/readme.md

-# ThreeFold examplesite to be used as a template
+# ThreeFold examplesite = website template

 ## Examplesite is there to be replicated (copied) if you'd like to base your website on our template >> !!!
 DO NOT EDIT EXAMPLESITE !!!